AMICUS CLINIC

 Choosing the right breast implant size

-This is often the most challenging decision - and one we'll work through together during your consultation at our Trivandrum clinic.
+This is often the most challenging decision - and one we'll work through together during your consultation at our clinic.

 The consultation